Adaptive Group Testing on Networks with Community Structure: The Stochastic Block Model: Background and Preliminary Results

 \subsection{The Group Testing Problem}

-In the group testing problem, a \textit{test} corresponds to a subset of individuals $\calS \subseteq [n]$.
-The test outcome is \textit{positive} if $X_i = 1$ for some $i \in \calS$; that is, if at least one member of $\calS$ is infected.
-Otherwise, the test outcome is negative.
+In the group testing problem, a \emph{test} corresponds to a subset of individuals $\calS \subseteq [n]$.
+The test outcome is \emph{positive} if $X_i = 1$ for some $i \in \calS$; that is, if at least one member of $\calS$ is infected.
+Otherwise, the outcome is \emph{negative}.
 Equivalently, the outcome is a binary variable $Y \in \{0,1\}$ given by a Boolean \texttt{OR} operation over $\calS$:

-A group testing algorithm or scheme describes how to select subsets $\calS_1,\ldots, \calS_T$ such that the infection statuses $X_1,\ldots, X_n$ can be determined from the corresponding outcomes $Y_1,\ldots, Y_T$.
-In \textit{adaptive} schemes, the choice of each $\calS_t$ is allowed to depend on $\{\calS_{t'} \, : \, t' < t\}$.
-Moreover, due to the underlying randomness in the $X_i$ in our probabilistic setting, the total number of tests $T$ performed by any adaptive scheme is a random variable.
-In this work, we assume that test outcomes are \textit{noiseless} (meaning the algorithms get to observe $Y_t$ as given in (\ref{eqn:booleanOR})), and we require a scheme to \textit{exactly} recover $X_1,\ldots, X_n$ (i.e., achieve zero error).
-Our goal is to characterize the complexity of adaptive schemes under the $\msf{SBIM}$ by providing both upper and lower bounds on $\EE[T]$.
+A group testing algorithm describes how to select subsets $\calS_1,\ldots, \calS_T$ and---given the corresponding test outcomes $Y_1,\ldots, Y_T$---how to generate an estimate $\hat{X}$ of $X$.
+In \emph{adaptive} schemes, the subsets $\calS_t$ are chosen sequentially and are allowed to depend on the previous test outcomes.
+In the first part of this paper, we assume that test outcomes are \emph{noiseless} (meaning the algorithm gets to observe $Y$ as given in (\ref{eqn:booleanOR})), and we require \emph{exact recovery} of $X_1,\ldots, X_n$ (i.e., zero error).